JetpackSnail/Object-Detection-in-an-Urban-Environment/README.md

 ### Download the Waymo dataset

 The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine.
 For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
 Therefore, we are going to download and trim immediately each file.
 In `download_process.py`, you can view the `create_tf_example` function, which will perform this processing.
 This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
 An example of such function is described [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records).
-We are already providing the `label_map.pbtxt` file.

 ```
 cd src/data_processing